Skip to content

 Why Self-Care Triggers Mum Guilt (and Why It Shouldn't)

-This deserves its own section because it is the cruellest trick of mum guilt: you feel guilty about the very things that would reduce your guilt.
+This is the cruellest trick of mum guilt: you feel guilty about the very things that would reduce your guilt.

-Meditation helps with guilt.
-But sitting down to meditate triggers guilt about what you should be doing instead.
-Exercise reduces anxiety and improves your mood.
-But going for a run means leaving the baby with someone else, and the guilt says that time belongs to your child.
+Meditation helps with guilt, but sitting down to meditate triggers guilt about what you should be doing instead.
+Exercise reduces anxiety.
+But going for a run means leaving the baby with someone else.
 Sleep is the single most important factor in maternal mental health.
 But going to bed early instead of tidying the kitchen feels like neglecting your responsibilities.

 The distinction is not always crisp.
 Ordinary mum guilt feels uncomfortable but manageable.
 It comes and goes.
-You can still function, still connect, still find moments of joy.
 Clinical guilt feels like a weight that never lifts.
-It colours everything.
 It tells you not just that you did something wrong, but that you are fundamentally wrong.

 If you are unsure which one you are experiencing, err on the side of asking for help.
 Speak to your GP, health visitor, or a perinatal mental health professional.
-Your GP can refer you to a perinatal mental health team, or you can self-refer to an NHS talking therapy service without a GP appointment.
+You can also self-refer to an NHS talking therapy service without a GP appointment.
 There is no threshold you need to cross before you are "bad enough" to deserve support.

 Sources